boydmeredith/jbreda_kilosort/README.md

   - c. see `kilosort_preprocess.m` for more information on input arguments & adjustments that can be made

 **Steps to run (condensed version of steps 5-7 above)**
 - If you've cloned this repo locally already, find its path & skip this step.
 If you have not, clone the github repo to your local machine.
-It is likely easiest to clone it to your `input_path` where the .bin files to be processed are.
+It is easiest to clone it to your `input_path` where the .bin files to be processed are.

 ```
-cd /jukebox/scratch/*your folder*/ephys/*folder with raw data*/*input_folder*
+cd /jukebox/scratch/*your folder*/ephys/*folder with raw data*/*jobid_binfilesforkilosort2*
 git clone https://github.com/jess-breda/Brody_Lab_Ephys
 ```